MikeGbe/geoprocessing_toolkit/image_processing/README.md

+# Image Processing
+Includes processing of satellite images [spectral indices (NDVI), cloud masking, compositing, sharpening, filtering, etc.]

-# Image Processing with Google Earth Engine
+## With Google Earth Engine
 This module uses the Earth Engine Python API to filter, process, and export Landsat 8 imagery over a defined area using a GeoJSON file.

 ## Features